 Mining Bitcoin With a Mining Pool

 Mining Bitcoin allows you to turn power into Bitcoin, and although many doubters claim it’s a waste of electricity, they simply don’t understand the benefits Bitcoin will bring to the world.

-Mining Bitcoin an ultra competitive industry, and for good reason.
+Mining Bitcoin is an ultra competitive industry, and for good reason.
 Billions of dollars is being spent every year on mining equipment, and the Bitcoin hashrate continues to hit new all time highs.

-With Bitcoin mining being so competitive, joining a mining pool is a must for anybody getting into mining.
+With Bitcoin mining being so competitive, joining a Bitcoin mining pool is a must for anybody getting into mining.

-Most mining pools are legitimate, but you really should do as much research as possible and understand all the payment methods before choosing which mining pool is right for you.
+Most BiTC mining pools are legitimate, but you really should do as much research as possible and understand all the payment methods before choosing which mining pool is right for you.

 Bitcoin is a decentralized money.
 A money that nobody can control or manipulate, and a money that nobody can print and devalue.
 It’s also not necessary for any third party to verify transactions, so it makes it much faster and cheaper to send value.
 It’s also money built on the Internet: a society of almost 5 billion people.

 Bitcoin is a peer-to-peer money that nobody can manipulate.
 It’s all set in the Bitcoin codebase which is secured by hundreds of thousands of computers all around the world.
 Bitcoins can be sent by anybody and no third party is need to verify the transactions, and nobody can stop Bitcoins being sent.